gatsbyjs/gatsby/docs/docs/query-extraction.md

 If the query is a `StaticQuery`, you call the `replaceStaticQuery` action to save it to to the `staticQueryComponents` namespace which is a mapping from a component's path to an object that contains the raw GraphQL Query amongst other things.
 More details in [Static Queries](/docs/static-vs-normal-queries/).
 We also remove component's `jsonName` from the `components` Redux namespace.
 See [Page -> Node Dependencies](/docs/page-node-dependencies/).

-If the query is just a normal every day query (not StaticQuery), then you update its component's `query` in the redux `components` namespace via the [replaceComponentQuery](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/redux/actions.js#L827) action.
+If the query is just a normal every-day query (not StaticQuery), then Gatsby updates its component's `query` in the redux `components` namespace via the [replaceComponentQuery](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/redux/actions.js#L827) action.

 ```dot
 digraph {